conradakunga/Blog/_posts/2024-04-06-using-inheritance-with-fluentvalidation.md

 1. `PersonValidator`
 1. `TeacherValidator`

-The beauty of this approach is that every inherited valiator has access to the child properties of the parent object being validated.
+The beauty of this approach is that every inherited validator has access to the child properties of the parent object being validated.

 you can cascade the validations and do things like this: